How to Reinstate Your Suspended Drivers License in Connecticut

 CT DUI Suspensions

 Under Connecticut law, driving a motor vehicle while intoxicated is considered a serious criminal offense.
-Both the DMV and the court may impose strict penalties for an excessive blood alcohol concentration (BAC).
+Both the DMV and the court may impose strict penalties for excessive blood alcohol concentration (BAC).
 To reinstate suspended driving licenses following a DUI-related offense, motorists may need to meet certain requirements, such as installing an ignition interlock device in their vehicle.

 Older Than 21